ieee-vgtc/ieeevis.org/year/2018/info/call-participation/vast-paper-types.md

 * Technique and Algorithm
 * Design Study
 * Empirical Study (referred to as the Evaluation type in in the shared guidelines)
+* Application (as a separate category from the Design Study type in the shared guidelines)
 * System
-* Application (as a separate category from the Design Study type in the shared guidelines)

 ### Theory and Model

 * Fundamentals of visual analytics.
-* Conceptual understanding and modelling of visual analytics (e.g., definitions, taxonomies, analytic frameworks, and research methods, etc.).
+* Conceptual understanding and modelling of visual analytics (e.g., definitions, taxonomies, analytic frameworks, and research methods, etc.)
 * Philosophical and sociological discourses of visual analytics (e.g., human vs machine, ethics, data security, uncertainty, biases, and privacy, etc.)
 * Perception and cognition in visual analytics.
 * Mathematical abstraction and modelling of visual analytics processes.
 * Concepts and models that govern quality metrics and benchmarks for evaluating visual analytics processes and systems.

 Examples: